-- 1. Add the constraint in the Editable Constraints Grid or open the Set Multicycle Constraint dialog box using one of the following methods: - From the SmartTime Constraints Editor, choose Constraint > MultiCycle. - Click the icon - Right-click the Multicycle option in the Constraint Browser and select Add Multicycle Path Constraint.
+- Add the constraint in the editable constraints grid or open the Set Multicycle Constraint dialog box using one of the following methods: - From the SmartTime Actions menu, choose Constraint > MultiCycle. - Click the icon. - Right-click the Multicycle option in the Constraint Browser.

-The Set Multicycle Constraint dialog box appears (as shown below).
+The Set Multicycle Constraint dialog appears (as shown below).

-Figure 118 · Set Multicycle Constraint Dialog Box
+Figure 126 · Set Multicycle Constraint Dialog Box

 - 2. Specify the number of cycles in the Setup Path Multiplier. - 3.
 Specify the From pin(s).
-Click the Browse button next to From to open the Select Source Pins for Constraint dialog box (as shown below).
+Click the browse button (...) next to From to open the Select Source Pins for Multicycle Constraint dialog box (as shown below).

-Figure 119 · Select Source Pins for Multicycle Constraint
+Figure 127 \cdot Select Source Pins for Multicycle Constraint

 - 4. Select by explicit list.
 (Alternatively, you can select by keyword and wildcard.
-For details, refer to the Select Source or Destination Pins for Constraint Dialog Box.) - 5.
-Select the input pin(s) from the Available Pin list.
+For details, refer to Select Source or Destination Pins for Constraint.) - Select the input pin(s) from the Available Pin list.
 You can use Filter available objects to narrow the pin list.
 You can select multiple ports in this window. - Click Add or Add All to move theinput pin(s) move from the Available pins list to the Assigned Pins list. - 7.
 Click OK.